 USERRA is a federal law intended to ensure that persons who serve or have served in the Armed Forces, Reserves, National Guard, or other uniformed services are not disadvantaged in their civilian careers because of their service, are promptly reemployed in their civilian jobs upon their return from duty, and are not discriminated against in employment based on past, present, or future military service.

-- Americans with Disabilities Act of 1990/Americans with Disabilities Act of 2008
+- Americans with Disabilities Act of 1990/Americans with Disabilities Act Amendments Act of 2008

 The Americans with Disabilities Act of 1990, as amended protects qualified applicants and employees with disabilities from discrimination in hiring, promotion, discharge, pay, job training, fringe benefits, classification, referral, and other aspects of employment on the basis of disability.
 The law also requires that covered entities provide qualified applicants and employees with disabilities with reasonable accommodations that do not impose undue hardship.

 Any individual who feels he or she has been discriminated against any of the acts above should contact the Office of Institutional Equity at (512) 471-1849.
 All inquiries are confidential, to the extent permitted by law, and no person should fear reprisals as it is the mission of the Office of Institutional Equity to provide equitable resolutions to complaints to ensure an environment at the University that is free of discrimination, harassment and retaliation.
 Retaliation against a person who files a charge of discrimination, participates in an investigation, or opposes an unlawful employment practice is prohibited by all of these Federal laws.